 You can find out more about withdrawing on the Course additions, withdrawals and refunds page.

 How do I plan a degree?

-You can get course advice from Student Recruitment, Admission and Orientation, located in the Hunter Building or from one of our Student Advisers in the Science Faculty Office.
+You can get course advice from Student Recruitment and Orientation, located in the Hunter Building or from one of our Student Advisers in the science faculty office.
 The Associate Dean (Students and Postgraduate Research) is also available to help with course planning.

 How do I know how many more points I need for my degree?